shopsys/monorepo-tools/UPGRADE.md

 - *(optional)* [#535 added .dockerignore files](https://github.com/shopsys/shopsys/pull/535)
     - if you're using Docker-sync, add the directories mentioned in the PR into `sync_exclude` section of your `docker-sync.yml` to make the synchronization faster

+### [shopsys/coding-standards]
+- there are a few new standards, i.e. [new fixers enabled](https://github.com/shopsys/shopsys/pull/573/files#diff-709e8469a9fc8c8b45f8b285ac1a4c92) in the `easy-coding-standard.yml` config that enforce using annotations for all your methods:
+    - if you want to use the standards as well, let the fixers check and fix your code
+        - on projects built from `shopsys/project-base` just run `php phing standrds-fix`
+        - on any other projects, where you do not have our phing targets available, run `vendor/bin/ecs check path/to/your/source-codes --fix`
+    - if you do not want to use these standards, disable them in your custom configuration (`easy-coding-standard.yml` by default)

 ## [From 7.0.0-beta1 to 7.0.0-beta2]
 ### [shopsys/project-base]
 - *(optional)* [#497 adding php.ini to image is now done only in dockerfiles](https://github.com/shopsys/shopsys/pull/497)